vaishnavv04/Epify-Backend/README.md

 ### Analytics

 #### GET /analytics/top-products
-Returns top products by quantity.
+Returns the top 5 products by quantity in descending order.

-> This route may require an `Authorization: Bearer <token>` header if restricted to admin users.
+> This route is admin-only and requires an `Authorization: Bearer <token>` header.

 ### Admin